LT. ALASDAIR FARQUHAR

 “Come,” he said.

 Then Peter got down out of the boat, walked on the water and came toward Jesus.
 But when he saw the wind, he was afraid and, beginning to sink, cried out, “Lord, save me!”

 Immediately Jesus reached out and caught him.
 “You of little faith,” he said, “why did you doubt?”

 When they climbed into the boat, the wind died down.
 Then those who were in the boat worshiped him, saying, “Truly you are the Son of God.”

-In the foreground Peter, sinking into the sea, reaches out to Jesus who remains safely above the water.
+In the foreground of the window Peter, sinking into the sea, reaches out to Jesus who remains safely above the water.
 In the background the other disciples watch, somewhat precariously, from the storm-bound boat while overhead fly, not seagulls, but doves – perhaps an allusion to the doves in Noah’s story.
 At the bottom of the window are the words “Be of good cheer . it is I . be not afraid”

 The photos are of a River Class Destroyer and of HMT France in her former glory as a passenger liner.